-One significant difference between our system and those of our competitors is our eCup® and eReader®—the industry's first computerized drug-screening technology.
+A significant difference between our system and those of our competitors is our eCup® test device and eReader® analyzer—the industry's first computerized drug-screening technology.
 Our "walk-away" testing technology means you no longer handle or aliquot urine.
-Your staff is freed to handle other tasks.
-Plus, our drug test system is paperless and allows for rapid drug screens.
+In addition, our drug test system is paperless and allows for rapid drug screens.

 Want specifics?
 Click on the links below.

-eScreen123’s web-based software program makes your job exceptionally easy.
-Our wizard-driven system ensures your clinic performs consistent, efficient DOT (Department of Transportation) and non-DOT employee drug testing collections.
-How?
-Our high-tech system basically helps prevent your staff from making mistakes.
-Our system also incorporates customer-specific processes so the clinic staff always performs the proper tests and follow the correct exception procedures.
+Our eScreen123 web-based software program is a wizard-driven system that ensures your clinic performs consistent, efficient DOT (Department of Transportation) and non-DOT employee drug testing collections.
+By incorporating customer-specific processes, the system presents clinic staff with the proper tests and correct exception procedures.

-Another bonus: For all non-DOT testing events, our system creates an electronic chain-of-custody form (eCCF), which begins at the time of the collection.
-The eCCF comes complete with digital signatures of both the donor and the collector.
-This feature eliminates the expense and delays typically associated with incomplete paper forms and the faxing/mailing of paper chains.
+For all non-DOT testing events, our system creates an electronic chain-of-custody form via our eCCF® paperless process, which begins at the time of the collection.
+The eCCF paperless system comes complete with digital signatures of both the donor and the collector.
+This feature eliminates the expense and delays that are typically associated with incomplete paper forms and the faxing/mailing of paper chains.

 - Provides consistent collection procedures.

 - Helps minimize collection errors.